Former Irish bank executives charged with fraud

 No-one has so far been jailed for any part in the country’s banking crisis that began in 2008 and eventually cost taxpayers more than 60 billion euros ($82.4 billion), or about two-fifths of national output.

-The charges came ahead of the opening of a trial next year of three other senior executives at Anglo Irish Bank, which was nationalised in early 2009.
+The charges came ahead of the opening of a trial next year of three other senior executives at Anglo Irish Bank, which was nationalized in early 2009.

 A representative of the Director of Public Prosecutions told the court on Wednesday there was “no factual connection” between the two cases.